valignatev/blog/content/posts/emacs-font/index.md

 Reddit](https://www.reddit.com/r/emacs/comments/a6p7qr/blog_post_how_to_change_emacs_font_with/).
 People there suggested some interesting alternative solutions.

-[^1]: `frame` is a fancy word in Emacs to describe a separate ndependent window.
+[^1]: `frame` is a fancy word in Emacs to describe a separate independent window.
 Like, for example, a separate browser indow.
 Emacs is 200 years old, remember?